IoT In Construction Market

 -

-In February 2023, the U.S. government passed a historic 1 trillion infrastructure investment bill to modernize transportation systems, bridges, and energy networks, stimulating job creation and driving growth across the construction and infrastructure sectors.
+In February 2023, the U.S. government enacted a $1 trillion infrastructure investment bill to modernize transportation systems, bridges, and energy networks, boosting job creation and growth in the construction and infrastructure sectors.

 -